Routing

 Integration

-In order to connect the our router into the application, we must tell the DI container about it.
-The easiest way is to prepare the factory that will build the router object and tell the container configuration to use it.
-So let's say we write a method for this purpose App\Router\RouterFactory::createRouter():
+To integrate the created router into the application, we need to tell the DI container about it.
+The easiest way is to prepare a factory that will create the router object and tell the container in the configuration to use it.
+Let's say we write the method App\Core\RouterFactory::createRouter() for this purpose:

 use Nette\Application\Routers\RouteList;